VasileiosCharalampakis/Thesis/Usage/Usage-CENELEC.md

 **The above refer to specific installations of the typical grounding configuration.
 There could be several of those in a system.**

+### Output Data

+1. Plotting of the basic safety performance curves (IG-ρtouch curve) and (IG-Rg,touch curve).

+2. Addition of point showing the corresponding case examined.